GET HARD RESULTS. Start here

 It also doesn’t hurt to get a physical check-up to make sure your symptoms aren’t the first sign of a serious underlying health issue.

-Lifestyle changes can help with ED symptoms, but it’s also important to treat any underlying health issues, like cardiovascular disease (aka heart disease), diabetes or chronic kidney disease, that may be contributing to ED.
+Lifestyle changes can help with ED symptoms.
+But it’s also important to treat any underlying health issues — like cardiovascular disease, diabetes, or chronic kidney disease — that may be contributing to ED.

-A racially diverse study published in the Journal of Circulation involving about 2,000 male participants with no history of heart disease or stroke suggests that ED may be the first sign of heart disease in some people.
+A study published in the Journal of Circulation followed roughly 2,000 male participants with no history of heart disease or stroke.
+It suggested that ED might be the first sign of heart disease in some people.
 About half the study’s participants reported ED symptoms.

 After following participants for four years, researchers found that those with ED had double the number of stroke or cardiac events compared to those showing no ED symptoms.